kyutai-labs/moshi/README.md

 When using macOS, you can replace `--features cuda` with `--features metal`.

-Alternatively you can use `config-q8.json` rather than `config.json` to use the quantified q8 model.
+Alternatively you can use `config-q8.json` rather than `config.json` to use the quantized q8 model.
 You can select a different pretrained model, e.g. Moshika, by changing the `"hf_repo"` key in either file.

 Once the server has printed 'standalone worker listening', you can use the web UI.
-By default the rust version uses https so it will be at [localhost:8998](https://localhost:8998).
+By default the Rust server uses https so it will be at [localhost:8998](https://localhost:8998).

-You will get some warnings about the site being unsafe.
-When using chrome you can bypass it by selecting "Details" or "Advanced", then "Visit this unsafe site" or "Proceed to localhost (unsafe)".
+You will get warnings about the site being unsafe.
+When using chrome you can bypass these by selecting "Details" or "Advanced", then "Visit this unsafe site" or "Proceed to localhost (unsafe)".

 ## Clients

-We recommend using the web UI as it provides some echo cancellation that helps the overall model quality.
-Alternatively we provide some command line interfaces for the rust and python versions, the protocol is the same as with the web UI so there is nothing to change on the server side.
+We recommend using the web UI as it provides additional echo cancellation that helps the overall model quality.
+Alternatively, we provide command line interfaces for the Rust and Python versions, the protocol is the same as with the web UI so there is nothing to change on the server side.

 ### Rust Command Line